App Security Flaws Could Create Added Risks for LGBTQI Communities

 One of the most recent cases with global repercussions involved a security failure related to the geolocation of users who had chosen to disconnect this functionality from their profiles.
 Through a website created by Trever Faden, Grindr users could access information about other profiles that had blocked them and, in turn, Faden could access a lot of additional user data, such as unread messages, emails, deleted photos and the geolocation of users who had even disabled this function.
 Faden himself noted, «one could, without too much difficulty or even huge amount of technological skill, easily pinpoint a user’s exact location.»

-Additionally, last February Grindr became the target of anger from its users and found itself under media scrutiny after an independent investigation by the Norwegian organization, SINTEF, showed that the company was sharing user information with third parties, including information about the HIV status of users who had provided such information in their profile2.
+Additionally, last February Grindr became the target of anger from its users and found itself under media scrutiny after an independent investigation by the Norwegian organization, SINTEF, showed that the company was sharing user information with third parties, including information about the HIV status of users who had provided such information in their profile.

 Such security breaches reflect concerns about the way Grindr was both initially designed and is currently managed.
 The ease with which users’ personal data became public demonstrates that concepts such as privacy by design do not appear to have been taken into account from the beginning.
 The repeated nature of the incidents leads to questions about the diversity of developers and project managers working on products and platforms that cater to vulnerable or at-risk communities – are they fully aware of the potential risks and consequences that their users might face?
 Furthermore, as long as the content of the internet continues to be driven by western, wealthy countries, huge gaps in user needs will continue to exist, especially to the detriment of those who live outside that criteria, such as representatives of vulnerable communities in the global south.
 In the case of Grindr, what steps have been taken to ensure that the fights, rights, and fears of the LGBTQI community have been taken into account?